 Hello, I’m Bonnie Westlin.
-I live in Maple Grove and I am a small business owner with my own family law practice.
+I am a small business owner with my own family law practice.
 I earned my undergraduate and law degrees from Hamline University in St. Paul-and left with the enormous student loan debt to prove it!
 As a single mom and a grandmother, I understand what it is like to work hard for my education, my career, and my family.

 I’m running for the Minnesota Senate to represent the values, needs, and concerns I’ve heard from the people in my district – I share so many of them.